walestix/alx-pre_course/0x01-git/README.md

-I get the git code
+I get the git code, yes i will